fojensen/photonfragmentation/README.md

 <br>

-A fragmentation photon is one defined such that deltaR<0.4.
-The fragmentation fraction is defined as the the number of photons with deltaR>0.4 divided by the total number of photons.
-One needs to include these events in the MC as the cutoff is only artificial.
+A fragmentation photon is one defined such that dr<0.4.
+The fragmentation fraction is defined as the the number of photons with dr>0.4 divided by the total number of photons.
+One needs to include these events in the MC as the cutoff is only artificial and does not match data.

-The higher statistics GJets_0p4 sample has a hard cutoff at deltaR>0.4.
-So we need to make an estimate of the number of fragmentation photons so we can scale this MC sample appropriately.
-We use the sum of the lower-statistics GJets, with the hard cutoff at 0.05, and QCD samples to get the number of photons with deltaR<0.4.
-In order to not overcount, a _stitch point_ is defined where QCD is used for values less then the stitch point and GJets is used for values greater than the stitch points.
-The stictch point value is nominally set to 0.4, but values 0.05 -> 0.4 make perfect sense and can be used as an estimation of the systematic errors.
+The higher statistics GJets_0p4 sample has a hard cutoff requiring dr>0.4.
+So we need to make an estimate of the number of fragmentation photons to scale GJets_0p4 appropriately as this sample is used in the Zinv estimation.
+We use the sum of the lower-statistics GJets, with the hard cutoff requiring dr>0.05, and QCD samples to get the number of photons with dr<0.4.
+In order to not overcount, a _stitch point_ is defined where QCD is used for values less then the stitch point and GJets is used for values greater than the stitch point (but always less than 0.4).
+The stitch point value is nominally set to 0.4, but values 0.05 -> 0.4 make perfect sense and can be used for an estimation of the systematic errors associated with this choice.

-This uses the GJets and QCD MC samples to calculate the fraction.
-GJets_0p4 is used in the other components of the Zinv estimate, so this is independent of the 'primary' MC sample, which is nice.

 <br>

 ### Step 1:

-To see what is going on, plot the madMinPhotonDeltaR distribution for the GJets, GJets_0p4 and QCD HT-binned MC samples:
+To see what is going on with these distributions, plot the madMinPhotonDeltaR for the GJets, GJets_0p4 and QCD HT-binned MC samples:

 `root madMinPhotonDeltaR.c+`

 This is Figure 34 of AN-2016/350.
+You can also change the x-axis to get a broader view which is informative(?).

 ### Step 2: